skyasaini/Flight-Fare-Price-Prediction/README.md

-# Flight-Fare-Price-Prediction with deployement in Heroku
+# Flight Fare Price Prediction with deployement in Heroku